megaflorasoftware/serial/README.md

 # Serial

-A snappy, customizable video feed.
+A snappy, customizable RSS reader specifically designed for video content.
 Designed to show you exactly the content you want to see and nothing else.

 [Check it out →](https://serial.tube/welcome)